-POLICY RE 10 The planning authorities will support the establishment of small scale craft industries or other income generating activities in homes or adjacent to a rural settlement where they are of the type which will not be a nuisance to neighbours, or have any adverse impact on the environment or result in the loss of good agricultural land.
+POLICY RE 10 The planning authorities will support the establishment of small scale craft industries or other income generating activities in homes or adjacent to a rural settlement

 Several persons travel to large shopping centres in urbanized Spanish Town and Kingston on a weekly basis to shop.
 The numbers have been declining however due to the increase in the establishment of shopping facilities in suburban and rural areas.
 However, much daily shopping is done at small establishments located in the rural communities and in outlying growth centres.
 Wherever there is a demonstrated need, proposal to establish these will normally be supported.